ebondu/angular2-keycloak/example/angular2-webpack-product-app/README.md

 If you already have a configured Keycloak server (and not running locally on `8080` port) you can just :

-* Edit `keycloak.json` from [`angular2-webpack-product-app/src/public/keycloak.json`](angular2-webpack-product-app/src/public/keycloak.json) according to your existing Keycloak configuration.
+* Edit `keycloak.json` from [`angular2-webpack-product-app/src/public/keycloak.json`](angular2-webpack-product-app/src/public/angular2-product/keycloak.json) and [`angular2-webpack-product-app/src/public/angular2-product/keycloak.json`](angular2-webpack-product-app/src/public/angular2-product/keycloak.json) according to your existing Keycloak configuration.

 Then install and start the app :